"Everyone's a copywriter,"

 I've always been a writer in one form or another, from poems to songs to stories to ads.
 And through my 20+ years in advertising, I've found that instinct — for brands, people, big ideas, new approaches, and executions that work — is a sense not taught but developed.

-Moreover, I've found that this sort of instinct for storytelling and organizing ideas — along with strong observational knowledge of how advertising operates — has helped me in my capacity as an independent consultant, helping clients to hone their approach to marketing their brand.
-It's also helped me in my role as Executive Director of the Pleasantville Music Festival, allowing my team and me to reshape and revitalize one of my favorite events of the summer.
+Moreover, I've found that this sort of instinct for telling stories and organizing ideas — along with strong observational knowledge and training within the ad industry — has bolstered me in my capacity as an independent consultant, helping agencies dig into clients' needs, adapting them as my own, and helping clients to hone their approach to marketing their brand.
+It's also helped me in my role as Executive Director of the Pleasantville Music Festival, allowing my team to reshape and revitalize one of my favorite events of the summer.

 But more about me